Wells Fargo Everyday Checking

 This account has optional overdraft protections to avoid overdrafts and declined transactions.
 Firstly, you can link an eligible Wells Fargo account to authorize payment of transactions if you have insufficient funds in your Everyday Checking account.
 There are no transfer fees for this service.

 There is also the Extra Day Grace Period feature, which provides an additional business day to make a deposit to cover any overdraft.
-If you bring the account back into the black within this time, Wells Fargo will waive the associated overdraft fees.
+If you return the account to the black within this time, you can avoid Wells Fargo overdraft fees.

 If you receive your salary or other payments via direct deposit, the Early Pay Day feature allows you to access your funds up to two days earlier.
 This feature is automatic when you set up a direct deposit.